 The Market was voted 'Best Small Outdoor Market' in 2017 and 2019 in the Great British Market Awards.

 Skipton Market was also a finalist in 'Britain's Favourite Market' for both 2018 and 2019.

 Skipton's Christmas Market was also named 'Best Large Specialist Market 2018'.

-Skipton Market is an outdoor market which operates every Monday, Wednesday, Friday and Saturday throughout the year (Monday Markets have been postponed but will restart very soon)
+Skipton Market is an outdoor market which operates every Wednesday, Friday and Saturday throughout the year (Monday Markets have been postponed but will restart very soon)

 It is located directly on the High Street in the centre of Skipton a tourist-based market town on the edge of the beautiful Yorkshire Dales

 Skipton has excellent rail links from Leeds, Bradford and other towns in the Aire Valley.
 For traders it is well placed for travel from West Yorkshire, Lancashire and the North West as well as other parts of North Yorkshire.